jwiegley/johnwiegley/drafts/drafts.md

 # Text

+Prayer magnetizes the needle of the heart;
+and since He is closer to us
+than our life’s vein,
+no movement is needed,
+merely direction
-Prayer magnetizes the needle of the heart; and since He is closer to us than our life’s vein, no movement is needed, merely direction and sanctity of heart.
-So I think the length of our prayer should relate to what our needs are toward this refining and alignment.
-I really don’t think God desires a mercantile relationship with us, where count and length become a measure of spiritual value.
+and sanctity of heart.

+I think the length of our prayer should relate to our needs in this refining and alignment.

+I don’t think God desires
+a mercantile relationship with us, where count and length become measures of spiritual value.

 # Text